Closes Gap in Teams Meetings Recording Spectrum

 - Calls can only be recorded between two Teams clients.
 You can’t record calls if they involve people dialing in or if the call is federated to Skype for Business Online or Skype consumer users.

 - If you add extra people to a 1:1 call (thus creating a group call), the recording is posted in the 1:1 chat where the call starts instead to the expanded chat.
-To make the recording available, the owner must share the Stream recording with the added participants.
+To make the recording available, the owner must share the Stream recording with the added participants (or the file in OneDrive for Business, if that’s where the recordings are stored).

 Rushed for Now